 Plague Journal, Months 2-3: Loss, Grief and a New Book

 Months 2-3 of lockdown have seen increasing unrest in both the world and my mind.
-In late May a high school friend died from coronavirus.
-Although she was only 39, she had been sick and a nursing home for years.
+In late May a close friend died from coronavirus.
+Although she was only 39, she had been sick and in a nursing home for years.
 It was still very sad.
 The nursing home had been in lockdown with no visitors allowed since mid-March, but I guess that didn't stop the virus.
 The cute Phoebes nesting under my deck lost their eggs to a marauding predator and abandoned the nest.
 I miss seeing them.
 I also miss seeing my mom.
 She's very lonely, but I am terrified of giving her coronavirus.
 Lots of sad feels inducing panic attacks nearly every day at least 2 weeks each month, corresponding with my menstrual cycle.
 Highly predictable, but still agonizing.
 Fortunately I have something to look forward to; bringing a book baby into the world.

 I hired a professional editor for my horrible infectious diseases book who gave me a deadline.
 Although I do well with discipline, there is nothing more motivating than an externally imposed deadline.
 It did cause my workouts to suffer because I wanted to get the book done.
 That, in turn, may have affected my mental health.
 Nevertheless, I GOT THE BOOK DONE YESTERDAY!!
 My first book ever!!
 It feels nice to have finally finished something.
 Now on to formatting, designing, marketing, and promoting!
 I love that stuff!
 Look for the e-book on Amazon sometime soon!